Motorola first to 5G? It may beat Samsung with its 5G Moto Mod coming April 11

 - Explainer: What is 5G?

-The good news is that Verizon, the exclusive 5G carrier of the Moto Z3, is opening pre-orders at a much more reasonable $50 (about £38, AU$70), and 5G plans start at an extra $10 a month on top of your existing Go Unlimited, Beyond Unlimited or Above Unlimited plan.
+Good news, Verizon, the exclusive 5G carrier of the Moto Z3, is opening pre-orders at a much more reasonable $50 (about £38, AU$70), and 5G plans start at an extra $10 a month.
 Better yet, this 5G service fee is waived for the first three months.

 The first to a 5G phone – with some asterisks